jackyzha0/jackyzha0.github.io/content/posts/towards-data-neutrality.md

 Think of this project as a [[thoughts/skyhooks|skyhook]]: a dream about a future so that we may build towards it.

+> We live in capitalism, its power seems inescapable – but then, so did the divine right of kings.
+Any human power can be resisted and changed by human beings.
+Resistance and change often begin in art.
+>
+> (Ursula K. Le Guin)

 ## Q & A
 **This proposal has seen a lot of evolution.
 How does this current version differ from your initial proposal?
 What shaped your ideas?**